Monday, 29 April 2013

 Method:

-2- Start by mixing flour, salt and baking powder in a large bowl.
-Add the butter and milk and start mixing it to a dough, starting off with a wooden spoon and finishing off with your hands.
-Add more flour or milk if needed.
-Transfer the dough to a flat surface and start kneading it for few minutes and form it to a round ball.
+2- Begin by combining flour, salt, and baking powder in a large bowl.
+Incorporate the butter and milk, starting with a wooden spoon and eventually using your hands to mix it into a dough.
+Adjust with additional flour or milk if necessary.
+Then, transfer the dough onto a floured surface, knead for a few minutes, and shape it into a round ball.

-4- Put the pizza base in an greased oven tin and add your BBQ sauce.
-Sprinkle over the topping and bake it in the oven for 20-30 minutes or until it looks baked.
-Serve it with a nice and tangy pizza salad and dressing.
+Place the pizza base in a greased oven tray and spread your BBQ sauce on top.
+Add the toppings, then bake in the oven for 20-30 minutes, or until it appears fully baked.
+Serve with a fresh and tangy pizza salad and dressing.

 Enjoy!